"The Spaghetti Incident?": Commercial performance and reception

 "The Spaghetti Incident?" debuted at No. 4 on the Billboard 200, selling about 190,000 albums in its first week of release, significantly fewer than their previous releases.
 The album was certified platinum by RIAA on January 26, 1994.
+Slash contends that the album was "killed" in the US by the controversy surrounding "Look at Your Game, Girl", especially as "everybody in LA and who was 30 or older was in complete upheaval.
+Not to mention David Geffen, who said, 'Don't work the record'."
+The album reached No. 2 on the UK Albums Chart, behind Meat Loaf's Bat Out of Hell II: Back Into Hell.